All Episodes

 I'm not quite sure whether by that particular person.

-I'm looking here to see who actually...
-Well, Burgdorf or Sterl or Spielman.
+I'm looking here to see who actually.

 Okay.

-And what did they say?
+And what do they say?

 I don't know that I've read after those particular people.

-Okay, to change the subject quickly, I've got a young child who's being harassed about, or we're being harassed about the whooping cough shot that you've talked about as being so dangerous.
+I've got a young child who's being harassed about, or we're being harassed about the hooping cock shot that you've talked about as being so dangerous.

 Have they got anything new on the market that might be safer in terms of an inoculation?

-All right, we'll have to hold it there.
+We'll have to hold it there.

 Well, many years ago, they said the vaccinations were safe.

-They, of course, gave the polio vaccination later on.
+They, of course, gave the polio vaccination.

-They admitted it was contaminated with SB40.
+Later on, they admitted it was contaminated with SB40.

-How much can we depend on anything being perfectly safe for the next 40 years of what might appear?
+How much can we depend on them anything being perfectly safe for the next 40 years of what might appear?

 Another AIDS?